ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 ##### Setup a forging Node

 You will need a new machine ready for us to setup.
-To make it easier, we will use ARKCommander to setup all dependencies then overwrite with our bridgechain configuration.
+To make it easier, we will use ArkCommander to setup all dependencies then overwrite with our bridgechain configuration.

-::: tip Download and run ARKCommander
+::: tip Download and run ArkCommander
 ```bash
 wget http://ark.io/ARKcommander.sh
 bash ARKcommander.sh